 “If there is heaven on earth, it is here, it is here”, “A paradise on Earth” and more are a testament to the breathtaking beauty of this place in south Asia, Jammu and Kashmir.
-The place is home to some exotic and exquisite sights, ice-capped and lush green mountains, flora, and fauna that’s indigenous to this place and also hatred, riots, terrorism, blood, poverty, illiteracy and more.
-Jammu and Kashmir has been one of the most beautiful and the most disturbed places in South Asia.
+The place is home to some exotic and exquisite sights, ice-capped and lush green mountains, flora, and fauna that are indigenous to this place and also hatred, riots, terrorism, blood, poverty, illiteracy, and more.
+Jammu and Kashmir have been one of the most beautiful and most disturbing places in South Asia.
 But the impeccable beauty that this land accumulates keeps the spirits of the inhabitants always high.
 Travelers, conquerors, rulers to inhabitants anyone who has been to the land even for once in its lifetime has become its admirer.

 The history of Kashmir is a well-known fact, we all know how the political scenario was back then among the three key nation-states of South Asia.
 It all started with an ambiguous treaty of accession that sought harmony and cooperation but in bits and pieces.
 This treaty pushed the state towards a dark future.